ProfessorKazarinoff/flask-zappa-tutorial/README.md

 An example of using Python, Flask and Zappa to deploy as very simple serverless web app on aws lambda

-follows Pretty Printed YouTube Video: https://youtu.be/Vl5wroVmSuk
+Follows Pretty Printed YouTube Video: https://youtu.be/Vl5wroVmSuk

 ## To run